al3xtjames/Gigabyte-GA-Z77X-macOS-Install/README.md

 - Updated script to use OEM SSDTs instead of generating them
 - Updated script to add El Capitan support

 ### Issue Reporting
 If you run into an issue while running the GA-Z77X.sh post-installation script or have an issue with the custom SSDTs, please report it on [GitHub Issues](https://github.com/theracermaster/Gigabyte-GA-Z77X-DSDT-Patch/issues).

 ### Credits
-Special thanks to Mieze, Piker-Alpha, PJALM, RampageDev, RehabMan, Shailua, SJ_Underwater, the-darkvoid, and toleda for their original works; this would not have been possible if not for their work.
+Special thanks to Mieze, Mirone, Piker-Alpha, PJALM, RampageDev, RehabMan, Shailua, SJ_Underwater, the-darkvoid, and toleda for their original works; this would not have been possible if not for their work.
 Also, special thanks to [AustinSMU](https://github.com/AustinSMU); the repo design and large parts of the script were based off his [PRECISION-M3800-OSX repo](https://github.com/AustinSMU/PRECISION-M3800-OSX).